mbusigin/disbatch/docs/Differences.md

   (creating 100k tasks at once only took 12 seconds on my 13" rMBP).
 - The `Preemptive` setting has been removed.
 - The `enclosure` command has been removed.
-- The main process, the web server, and the task runner all have their own permission models if using authentication instead of sharing one account.
+- The main process, the web server, the task runner, and the plugin all have their own permission models if using authentication instead of sharing one account.

 #### Changes: